micycle1/PGS/README.md

 A library for shapes in Processing:

 - Predicates
+  - >Does
 - Metrics
+  - >What is the area of this polygon?
 - Geometric Computation
+  - > The union of these two shapes

 PTS wraps JTS, enabling its methods to be applied to Processing's `PShape` objects.
 Beyond that, PTS provides other geometry __ such as splines.